onnx/onnx/docs/Operators.md

   The operation supports batching, and the batch-axis is required to be 0.
   When multiple scan_input tensors are used, they must all have the same batch-size, and they must all have the same maximum-sequence-length (the dimensionality of the sequence axis or scan axis).
+The sequence axis or scan axis is required to be 1.

   The operation has an optional sequence_lens input (of shape [BATCH_SIZE]) to allow variable length sequences of length <= the maximum-sequence-length.
 If this